mph-/lcapy/doc/tutorials.rst

    >>> VR(t).subs(defs)

-The result is too long to show.
+However, the result is too long to show.

 Opamps